matvejril/cron-editor-ngx/README.md

-# cron-editor-ngx
+# cron-editor-with-translate

-`cron-editor-ngx` is library that helps the user graphically build a CRON expression (quartz format only) in an Angular application.
+`cron-editor-with-translate` is library that helps the user graphically build a CRON expression (quartz format only) in an Angular application.
 It is a fork of [cron-editor](https://github.com/claudiuconstantin/cron-editor).

 This library uses the Bootstrap 3 CSS classes, but does not include them.
 You can style the component yourself.